-In a survey conducted by Bonusly, 82% of respondents said they consider being recognized for their accomplishments an important part of their happiness at work.
-What’s more, 63% of respondents who felt recognized at work reported being less likely to look for a new job in the next 3 to 6 months.
+In a survey conducted by Bonusly3, 82% of respondents said they consider being recognized for their accomplishments as an important part of their happiness at work.
+Moreover, 63% of respondents who felt recognized at work reported being less likely to look for a new job in the next three to six months.

 - Celebrate work anniversaries and birthdays

-- Start contents and award prizes for meeting sales goals
+- Start contests and award prizes for meeting company goals

 - Track and share team wins

-Employee recognition can also improve employee engagement and productivity in addition to establishing a desirable company culture.
+Employee recognition can also improve employee engagement and productivity while establishing a desirable company culture.

 Being an employer of choice doesn’t have to be time-consuming or expensive.
-Following these simple tactics will help your organization, big or small, recruit and retain the right employees for your culture and stand out from the competition by improving the employee experience.
+Following these simple tactics will help your organization, no matter the size, recruit and retain the right employees for your culture.
+You’ll be on the right path to standing out from your competitors by improving the employee experience.

 If you’re looking to offer personalized employee benefits that improve the employee experience and attract the potential employees you want, PeopleKeep can help!
 With our HRA and employee stipends administration software, you can easily set up and manage your benefits in minutes.